cosmos/cosmos-sdk/x/auth/vesting/cmd/vestcalc/README.md

 day of the month (or the last day of the month, if the month does not have a sufficient number of days), for the specified number of months.
 The total coins to vest will be divided as evenly as possible among all the vesting events.
-Lastly, all events before the last cliff time, if any, are consolidated into a single even at the last cliff time with the sum of the event amounts.
+Lastly, all events before the last cliff time, if any, are consolidated into a single event at the last cliff time with the sum of the event amounts.

 ## Reading a schedule

-When the `--read` flag is set, the tool will read a schedule in JSON from stdin and write the vesting events in absolute time to stdout.
+When the `--read` flag is set, the tool will read a schedule from stdin and write the vesting events in absolute time to stdout.

 ## Examples